Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 A Modern Automated Employee Onboarding Workflow

-• Identity and Access Are Provisioned: Role-based email and system access are prepared through Identity & Access Management workflows.
+• Identity and Access Are Provisioned: Role-based email and system access are prepared through Identity and Access Management workflows.

 • Payroll Information Is Captured Early: Bank details, salary structure, and statutory information flow directly into payroll.